Does 1.9secs to 60mph sound tardy? Don’t worry, Elon’s upping the ante

 You are here

-Ah, the F-type with the roof.
+Ah, the Jaguar F-type with a roof.
 Make much of a difference, does it?

 Just a bit.
 The F-type coupe is the stiffest car Jaguar has ever made.
 In fact, the more engineering savvy among you will appreciate that a figure of 33,000Nm per degree makes it one of the most rigid cars ever.
 The F-type convertible is as solid as convertibles come.
 This thing is twice as stiff.
 It’s a proper prize-fighter, an impression that’s firmly underlined with the addition of a roof.
 The convertible is the image builder, and with more than 10,000 sold since it arrived a year ago it’s doing the job for Jaguar.
 But this is the one we’ve been waiting for.
 It also looks mighty, particularly as your eye arrives at the rear end.